SLCHB/Business-Analytics-Project-with-Excel-Designing-E-Commerce-Sales-Dashboard/README.md

 # E-Commerce-Sales-Dashboard
-Designing E-Commerce Sales Dashboard in Excel
+Designing E-Commerce Sales Dashboard ( Business Analytics ) with  Excel
-Business Analytics With Excel

-DESCRIPTION
- Background definition of E-Commerce :
- E-commerce is the buying and selling of goods or services via the internet, and the transfer of money and data to complete the sales.
- It’s also known as electronic commerce or internet commerce.

 Objective:
 An Online E-Commerce Company wants to design a Sales dashboard to analyze the sales based on various product categories.